rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 # Core API Bank Transfer Integration
 <hr>
 Basic integration process for Bank Transfer (Virtual Account) is explained in this section.
 Your customers can make payments using the <i>Bank Transfer</i> payment method provided by Midtrans.
 You will be notified when customer completes the transaction using this option.
 A list of banks supported by Midtrans is given below.
 <ol><li>BCA Virtual Account</li>
     <li>BNI Virtual Account</li>
     <li>BRI Virtual Account</li>
     <li>Mandiri Bill Payment</li>
     <li>Permata Virtual Account</li></ol>
+Although, Midtrans can accept transfer from any other banks, as long as it is real time transfer.
 For each respective bank, Midtrans creates a virtual account which is allocated to merchant.

 ?> Please make sure to create your [Midtrans account](/en/midtrans-account/overview), before proceeding with this section.
 <details>
 <summary><b>Sequence Diagram</b></summary>
 <article>
 The overall Bank Transfer end-to-end payment process is illustrated in following sequence diagram:

 ![bank transfer sequence diagram](./../../asset/image/core_api-sequence_bank_transfer.png)
 </article>
 </details>

 ## Sandbox Environment

 The steps given below use [Midtrans *Sandbox* environment](https://account.midtrans.com/) to test the integration process.
 Please make sure that you use the *Server Key* and *Client Key* for the *Sandbox* environment.
 For more details, refer to [Retrieving API Access Keys](/en/midtrans-account/overview.md#retrieving-api-access-keys).
 ##  Steps for Integration
 To integrate with Bank Transfer payment method, follow the steps given below.
-#### 1. Sending Transaction Data to API Charge
+### 1. Sending Transaction Data to API Charge
 Charge API request should be generated from your backend.
 The request is authenticated with a server key, which can be accessed through the account.
-After the request is sent, you will get the va_number.
+After the request is sent, you will get the `va_number`.

 The table given below describes the various elements required for sending the transaction data to the *Charge API*.